26 Things You Didn’t Know About The Swiss Army Knife

 In the late 1880’s, the Swiss army required a simple folding knife for its soldiers.
 The knives were intended to be utility tools, for soldiers to open food cans and disassemble and assemble their M1889 Swiss service rifles.
 At this time, there was no Swiss company capable of fulfilling such a contract, so the Swiss army ordered and received its first 15,000 knives from a German company, Wester & co.
 These knives were labelled Modell 1890.
 In 1891, Karl Elsener, believing that Swiss army knives should be made in Switzerland, seized the ending contract between the Swiss army and the German company, and took over the production of Modell 1890 knives.
 Elsener’s company is today known as Victorinox and still makes the official Swiss army knives.

-4) Swiss army knives were not the first example of multi-tool knives in the history of knives.
+4) Swiss army knives were not the first example of multi-tool knives

 You might think they were, but they weren’t.
 In fact, they appeared 40 years after the first actual multitool pocket knife.
 There are references of such a knife from 1851, in Melville’s “Moby Dick”, which describes it in Chapter 107: “Sheffield contrivances, assuming the exterior – though a little swelled – of a common pocket knife; but containing, not only blades of various sizes, but also screwdrivers, corkscrews, tweezers, awls, pens, rulers, nail-filers, countersinkers.”